 Research approach

+For the purposes of this study, we used the following working definition of whistleblowing by Martins, “Raising a concern about wrongdoing within organisations or through an independent structure associated with it” (12); which in turn was drawn from a definition used by the UK Committee on Standards in Public Life (12).
+Additionally, an ‘adverse event’ was defined as an incident that caused (or had the potential to cause) harm to a patient.
+This was then expanded to encompass events that were illegal and/or were contrary to hospital guidelines.

-A literature search was conducted to identify validated and standardized “Whistle Blowing” Questionnaires that could be used in our study was undertaken using PUBMED, SCOPUS and DISCOVER (Figure 1).
+A literature search was conducted to identify validated and standardized “Whistle Blowing” Questionnaires that could be used in our study was undertaken using PUBMED, SCOPUS, and DISCOVER (Figure 1).
 No appropriate questionnaires were found.
 A questionnaire was therefore developed using a variety of papers to be applicable internationally in gaining perspectives on whistleblowing (See Table 1) (1, 2).
-Ethical approvals for the study were granted by Edendale hospital, the BREC ethics committee and the University of Liverpool Ethics Committee.
+Ethical approvals for the study were granted by Edendale hospital, the BREC ethics committee and the University of Liverpool Faculty Of Health & Life Sciences Committee on Research Ethics.
 The study was conducted in line with the principles of the declaration of Helsinki.